 - Add the prepared mushroom, paprika powder, coconut sugar, and soy sauce into the skillet over medium heat.
 Stir to combine well.
 Sauté for another 2 minutes.
 Remove the skillet from heat.
 Stir in chopped peanuts.

 - Let the chili sauce cool completely at room temperature.
-Transfer it into a glass jar with lid.
+Transfer it into a glass jar with lid and add the remaining oil.
 Store in refrigerator or freezer.